 Dressing a toddler isn’t an Olympic sport … but maybe it should be.
 It involves skill, luck, and a heaping pile of informed guesswork, and that’s just in terms of choosing and sizing the right clothes for the right time of year – actually getting your tyke into the clothes you’ve picked out is something else entirely.
 Bonus points if every piece of clothing is facing the right direction, and is right-side-out.

 Within the genre of toddler clothes, shoes fall into an even more obscure category because, for one thing, it can be a little harder to tell when a child is growing out of them.
-Instead of a few inches of bare skin telling you it’s time for a little shopping trip, it’s just a little harder to fit a shoe on Baby’s foot, which could also just be because he is particularly squirmy, or has decided to declare war on footwear in general.
+Instead of a few inches of bare skin telling you it’s time for a little shopping trip, it’s just a little harder to fit a shoe on Baby’s foot, which could also just be because they are particularly squirmy, or has decided to declare war on footwear in general.

 How fast do baby feet grow?